 Best Weekend Live Entertainment

-In Grove: Borrowed Money will be on stage Friday night at Grand Lake Casino's Venue 655 followed by Encore Saturday night.
-MixTape 918 entertains Friday night at Cherokee Casino Grove's 1897 Bar followed by The Chain Project Saturday night.
+In Grove, The Honkytonk Renovators will perform Friday night at Grand Lake Casino's Venue 655 followed by Heather Wright Saturday.
+The Downbeat entertains Friday night at Cherokee Casino Grove's 1897 Bar followed by An Evening of Yacht Rock with Tony Sabelo Saturday night.
+There's karaoke with DJ Laid Back Larry Saturday night at R-Bar Dance Hall & Saloon.

 Dining & Drinking Update